 Inquiry.
-The narratives were able to develop four (4) themes that give enlightenment on the aspect of communication and collaboration.
+The narratives were able to develop four (4) themes that give enlightenment on the aspect of communication made and collaboration.
 The themes are as follows:

-Involvement Parental Learning.
-This theme focuses participation collaboration built by faculties with the learner's parents.
+Involvement Parental in Learning.
+This theme focuses the participation and on collaboration built by faculties with the learner's parents.
 These further highlights how parents involve themselves in the assessment activities which creates bonding.
-Though on the other side, it has also its negative effect to the inactive participation of parents, the misbehaviors made by parents, and setting standards that create pressure among They stated learners.
+Though on the other side, it has also its negative effect to the inactive participation of parents, the misbehaviors made by parents, and setting standards that create pressure among They stated learners. that: